-Mummy berry is commonly spread from one farm to another with shared harvesting equipment, but it can be common in home plantings as well.
-The disease is spread from the infected fruit to the plant through the bloom.
-The disease likes low, wet areas, so choosing the right planting site and using raised beds will help prevent.
+Mummy berry is commonly spread from one farm to another with shared harvesting equipment, but it can be common in-home plantings as well.
+The disease likes low, wet areas, so choosing the right planting site and using raised beds is key to prevention.

-Raking out/removing infected fruit is beneficial but can be time consuming on a large scale.
+This disease is spread from the previous season’s infected fruit to the plant through the blooms.
+Raking out or removing the infected fruit is beneficial but can be time consuming on a large scale.
 Adding mulch and covering the infected fruit can also help.
 Fungicides can be used early in the spring as well.
-Spraying fungicide a few times while the plant is blooming can help.
+Spraying fungicide a few times while the plant is blooming can help

 Phytophthora Root Rot

 Phytophthora root rot can be a serious problem in low lying areas.
-Years ago, it was common to plant rabbiteye plants at ground level and plant southern highbush on mounds, as southern highbush are very susceptible to phytophthora root rot.
+Years ago, it was common to plant rabbiteye plants at ground level and plant Southern highbush on mounds, as Southern highbush are extremely susceptible to phytophthora root rot.

-Since this disease is so common, professionals recommend building a mound when establishing a new blueberry planting, as well as avoiding low lying areas.
+Since this disease is so common, professionals recommend building a mound before planting any blueberry plant and stay away from low areas.
 The disease will attack the roots, but the first symptom will be yellowing leaves.
 The leaves will eventually drop from the plant and the stems will begin to die as well.
 Improving drainage or planting in another location may be the best way to manage the disease.

 Botryosphaeria Stem Blight

-Botryosphaeria stem blight is the number one problem seen on blueberry farms as well as home plantings.
-Dark brown to black branches that will eventually girdle the stem and cause dieback.
-When cutting into the infected stem, brown discoloration inside the stem will be visible.
+Botryosphaeria stem blight can be a major problem on commercial farms as well as home plantings.
+Growers can find dark brown-to-black branches that will eventually girdle the stem and cause dieback.
+When cutting into the infected stem, growers can see brown discoloration inside the stem.

 Blueberry is an easy plant to root, but do not take cuttings from infected plants.
-The death rate for young infected plants is high, and planting disease free plants is extremely important.
-Older plants do suffer and the growth rate is reduced, but mortality is not as bad.
+The death rate for young, infected plants is high, and planting disease free plants is extremely important.
+Older plants do suffer, and the growth rate is reduced, but mortality is not as bad.
 The disease enters the plant through wounds from mechanical harvesters or pruning.
-Take care not to spread the disease from one plant to another when pruning.
-It takes time, but it is important to clean pruners as often as possible with a 10% bleach solution or by using rubbing alcohol.
+Growers should ensure that they do not spread the disease from one plant to another when pruning.
+It takes time, but it is important to clean your pruners as often as possible with a 10% bleach solution or by using rubbing alcohol.

 This disease is not active in cold weather, so pruning diseased branches in the winter is highly recommended.
-This disease is also stress related so make sure plants are planted correctly in the proper place, with irrigation, mulch, and manageable weeds.
+This disease is stress related, so make sure the plants are planted correctly in the proper place.
+Also, make sure to properly irrigate, mulch, and manage weeds.
 Fungicides are mostly ineffective in managing this disease, but some fungicides have helped when sprayed directly after pruning.

-Sometimes descriptions are not helpful in diagnosing a plant disease.
-Extension has plant pathology labs in Birmingham, Auburn, and Mobile.
-Send samples of plant tissues to get professional help diagnosing the disease.
-Depending on the tests that are conducted, it may cost between $15 and $30.
-For help sending samples or answering questions—about these or any other pests associated with blueberries—contact your county Extension office.
+Sometimes it is hard to tell from a description what kind of disease is present.
+Alabama Extension has plant pathology labs in Birmingham and Auburn where people can send samples for identification.
+Depending on what the lab conducts, it may cost between $15 and $30.
+For help with sending samples–or if you have any questions about these or any other pests associated with blueberries–contact your county’s Extension office.